MT2Analysis/MT2AnalysisRun2/README.md

 Package to perform the MT2 analysis from mt2 baby-trees

- This README is work-in-progress and contains instructions on how to run the basic blocks of the package, excluding the QCD estimates For more inspiration about what was done in the past, consult https://github.com/MT2Analysis/MT2Analysis2015/tree/MT2Analysis2015_RandD
+ This README is work-in-progress and contains instructions on how to run the basic blocks of the package, excluding the QCD estimates.

+ For inspiration about what was done in the past, consult https://github.com/MT2Analysis/MT2Analysis2015/tree/MT2Analysis2015_RandD

 ## Setup and Installation